-The A.S.
-Engineering Science degree program at FLCC provides a core mathematics, science, and basic introductory engineering education that prepares you to pursue a bachelor's degree in any engineering field.
 After successfully completing this program, you'll be able to transfer to a four-year engineering school in junior standing for the engineering discipline of your choice.

-The Engineering Science curriculum offers courses in calculus, physics, chemistry, engineering graphics, computer programming, mechanics, thermodynamics, electric circuits, strength of materials, and engineering design.
-This program is a member of the State University of New York Two Year Engineering Science Association (SUNY-TYESA).
-SUNY-TYESA creates a forum and a partnership between the two-year engineering programs and four-year engineering schools that facilitate the seamless transfer process.
+In fact, our program is a member of the State University of New York Two Year Engineering Science Association (SUNY-TYESA), which creates a partnership between two-year engineering programs and four-year engineering schools, and facilitates a seamless transfer process.